 Remembrance Day is commemorated in Coquitlam on November 11th with a procession to the Cenotaph on Veterans Way followed by ceremonies in Blue Mountain Park.

 Click Vancouver Remembrance Day Events for information about ceremonies in other communities across the Lower Mainland, or continue reading to learn about what happens at Coquitlam’s main November 11th events.

 Remembrance Day in Coquitlam

 Coquitlam holds its annual Remembrance Day event on November 11th near Blue Mountain Park which is located at 975 King Albert Avenue.
 There’s usually a parade followed by ceremonies at the Cenotaph in the park.

 Before the parade people typically gather along Veterans Way in front of the park.
-Over 1,000 people turn out for the event in normal years, and there are usually at least a couple of military vehicles on display for people to look at.
+Over 1,000 people attend the event, and there are usually at least a couple of military vehicles on display for people to check out.

 The parade itself is short.
 It starts at Como Lake School just a block down the road.
 Up to 100 or so veterans, RCMP officers and cadets participate in the procession.
 There is also a small marching band.

 Ceremony Time and Location

 Veterans, members of the military, cadets and police officers march in the parade.
-Grandchildren and great grandchildren of veterans are also typically welcome to participate.
+Grandchildren and great grandchildren of veterans are also welcome to participate.

-In 2022 the parade finished at the Cenotaph at the park at around 10:30 am and the formal ceremony began there shortly after.
+The same as in past years, in 2023 the parade finished at the Cenotaph at the park at around 10:30 am and the formal ceremony began shortly thereafter.
 Similar to ceremonies elsewhere, the service is fairly solemn and normally includes a prayer, the laying of wreaths and the singing of O Canada.
 It’s usually a chance for the community to honour and pay their respects to those who have fought for our country.

-For more details about the parade and event that happens most years at Blue Mountain Park see the City of Coquitlam‘s website.
+For more details about the parade and event that happens at Blue Mountain Park, see the City of Coquitlam‘s website.

 For ideas on other things to do in the area, see our article about Coquitlam.